 In June 2022, the City received an "AAA/Stable" long-term rating from S&P Global Ratings as a part of the process for the City's May 2022 voter-approved \$10M Bond.
 This is the highest and best credit rating that may be issued.
+A lesser rating could increase the City's borrowing costs.
 The S&P Global Ratings credit report identified the following key attributes for the City of Shavano Park: